 - A preliminary report, that is prepared before leaving the field.
-The fellow sends this report to the assigned supervisor and coordinator.
+The fellow sends this report to the supervisor in the field (requesting agency), the assigned coordinator and the responsible coordinator.
 The assigned coordinator will provide feedback within 48 hours.
-However, he/she may also offer scientific support during the whole period of the assignment.
-For EUPHEM projects, the chief EUPHEM coordinator is in charge of all communications and review of the outputs delivered by the fellow. - A final mission report that the fellow forwards to the assigned supervisor and coordinator for comments before being finalised.
+However, s/he may also offer scientific support during the whole period of the assignment.
+For EUPHEM projects, the Head of EUPHEM is in charge of all communications and review of the outputs delivered by the fellow. - 3 A final mission report, which the fellow sends to the requesting agency for comments before finalising, and forwards to the responsible coordinator when finalised.

-All products/deliverables of the assignments are subject to the rules on contributions, authorship, clearance and acknowledgements specified in the EPIET/EAP curricular process guide [1].
-A data use agreement may be signed between the requesting institute/agency (or the training site during the assignment) and EPIET/EUPHEM/EAP, when appropriate.
+All products/deliverables of the assignments are subject to the rules on contributions, authorship, clearance and acknowledgements specified in TORs of the requesting agency and the technical reference documents of the fellowship, including the EPIET/EAP curricular process guide [1] and the EUPHEM Working manual and Scientific Guide [2].
+A data use agreement may be signed between the requesting institute/agency (or the Training Site during the assignment) and EPIET/EUPHEM/EAP, when appropriate.

-12. International assignments directly organized by the training sites
+International assignments directly organized by the training sites